 Finally, ask friends and family to be sensitive about what they share.
 One insurance company found a post from a claimant’s ex-wife, bragging about the two of them completing a 300-mile motorcycle ride.
 The insurance company relied on this post when challenging the husband’s disability benefits.

 The Law Offices of Michael Bartolic is proud to represent clients seeking long-term disability benefits.
 As part of our practice, we can advise you about how to build your case the right way—and how to keep the insurance company from using social media posts as ammunition against you.
-To schedule a free consultation with a Chicago attorney, please contact us today.
+To schedule a free consultation with a Chicago attorneys, please contact us today.